The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 Healthy Eating Advice

-When my kids were growing up, they owned just about every pet you can imagine-- dogs, cats, birds, fish, hamsters, rabbits, hermit crabs, chinchillas, and a guinea pig.
+When my kids were growing up, they had just about every pet you can imagine-- dogs, cats, birds, fish, hamsters, rabbits, hermit crabs, chinchillas, and a guinea pig.
 (I don’t remember any reptiles, but I may have blocked out that experience!)

 I suppose Teddy was cute, in a beady-eyed, big-nosed, scruffy-furred sort of way.
 Our boys liked to try out different foods on him to augment his official guinea pig chow.
 “Hey, Mom!
 Let’s see if he’ll eat a piece of carrot, a Cheerio, a raisin or a jellybean!”
 Almost without fail, Teddy would squeal with excitement at the mere sight of a human, and then munch contentedly on nearly any tidbit he was offered.